-The Limiter Chain connection point shown on the drawing is for reference only.
-Locate the chain so that the chain cannot interfere with the axle assembly, the brake chambers, or the wheels/tires.
+The Limiter Chain should be located on the frame so that the chain does not interfere with the axle assembly, the brake chambers, or the wheels/tires.

 The Frame Tab should be placed after the suspension has been installed, with the suspension in full rebound position.
-The Limiter Chain must be the suspension travel limiter.

-ACAUTION Failure to torque bolts/nuts of suspension components to specifications can result in failure of the suspension and void the warranty.
+ACAUTION Failure to torque suspension components to specifications can result in suspension failure and void the warranty.